Where in the World is the World? Natural Science and Cosmic Geocentrism

 Our discussion thus far has addressed the usual objections to cosmic geocentrism.
 It remains only to touch on two that are somewhat less common:

-Finally, some object that celestial objects situated beyond the so-called Schwarzchild radius (i.e., about 2.6 billion miles out from us, the radius beyond which objects daily orbiting the Earth would exceed the speed of light) would be moving at superluminal speeds, something that is physically impossible.
+Finally, some object that celestial objects situated beyond the so-called Schwarzchild radius (i.e., about 2.6 billion miles out from the Earth, the radius beyond which objects daily orbiting the Earth would exceed the speed of light) would be moving at superluminal speeds, something that is physically impossible.
 Here, several responses are in order.

 First, this objection presupposes the truth of Special Relativity, which posits that the speed of light is a cosmic absolute.
-However, there is no good reason to believe that Special Relativity is true, and good reasons to believe it is not (see here, here and here) More to the point, however, is the fact that even in Relativity Theory, c is constant only within a given medium, and in particular the so-called “vacuum of space.”
+However, there is no good reason to believe that Special Relativity is true, and good reasons to believe it is not (see here, here and here) More to the point, however, is the fact that even in Relativity Theory, c is constant only within a given medium, and in particular in the so-called “vacuum of space.”
 Therefore, even if the relativistic view of c were true, this would not constitute a problem for geocentrism, since in that model it is the (outer reaches of the) universe itself that travels at superluminal speeds, not the stars moving within it.
 In other words, relative to the (ether-filled) universe that carries them along in its bosom, celestial objects beyond the Schwarzchild radius do indeed travel faster than the speed of light.
 But relative to one another, or to the ether through which they (and their light) are moving locally, all or most of them are traveling at speeds considerably slower than 186,000 mps.
-On the other hand, it may be that some are indeed traveling through the ether at speeds faster than c, as a number of recent observations seem to suggest, much to the dismay of strict relativists.
+On the other hand, it may be that some are indeed traveling through the ether at speeds faster than c, as a number of recent observations seem to suggest, much to the dismay of strict relativists.4

-I want to close this section on geocentric modeling by stressing once again that science still does not really understand gravity or inertial forces, only how they work locally (i.e., near the Earth), and even then only approximately.
+I want to close this section on geocentric theory and modeling by stressing once again that natural science still does not really understand gravity or inertial forces, only how they work locally (i.e., near the Earth), and even then only approximately.
 Newton thought it preposterous to hold that gravity was an immaterial force acting upon objects from a distance, and he therefore contemplated a number of physical theories of gravity.
 Einstein’s notion of gravity as a distortion of space-time is incomprehensible, and observations alleged to demonstrate its truth have been challenged or explained on other grounds.
-Quantum Mechanical views, looking to explain gravity in terms of tiny particles of “space-foam,” may be getting closer to the mark, since the evidence for a kinetic ether is now plentiful.
+Quantum Mechanical views, looking to explain gravity in terms of tiny particles of “space-foam,” may be getting closer to the mark, since the evidence for an ether is now plentiful.
 But again, the bottom line is that no one really understands gravitational and inertial forces from a physical point of view.

 Therefore, urging physicists, astronomers, and cosmologists to lift their sights a little higher, God himself unabashedly asks: